Chai Latte vs Dirty Chai: What's the Difference?

 Choose Dirty Chai if:

-• You enjoy chai spices but need a stronger caffeine lift
+• You enjoy chai spices but need a stronger caffeine boost

 • You like the balance of warm spices and roasted coffee